[Last update: 28 July 2015]

 The guide is intended to help staff at the Council of Europe to determine the value of information for archiving.
 It recommends best practices for sorting out documents and thus answers the recurring questions of what to keep, what to delete and what to archive.

-Two official texts provide the basis for archiving at the Council of Europe:
+Three official texts provide the basis for archiving at the Council of Europe:

 - The archival policy 2001 describes the responsibilities of the Archives and also defines the role of the Archive Correspondent (see RAP-INF(2001)6).